soflyy/breakdance-developer-docs/menu/menu.md

 toggleMobileMenu() => Promise<void>
 ```

 Open or close the mobile menu.
-Returns as promise that is fullfilled once the animation has ended.
+Returns as promise that is resolved once the animation has ended.

 ### isDesktop()